-The aim of this part is to set the grounds for the inclusion of the building's smartness into the EPC calculation and identify the rationale and required elements under this scheme.
-Special attention was paid to the final report of the 2nd technical study for investigating the aspect of the smartness of buildings as part of the dynamic EPCs.
-The anticipated benefits from the adoption of such a scheme include the awareness-raising of building owners and occupants of the benefits from incorporating building automation systems, that allow to monitor and control building systems, in addition to providing accurate information to the building's users on the actual savings of these functionalities.
+The aim of this part is to set the grounds for the inclusion of the building's smartness into the EPC calculation and identify the rationale and required elements under this scheme in accordance to the work conducted under T2.1 Smart Readiness Indicators Analysis for EPCs.
+Special attention was paid to the SRI final report in order to investigate the aspect of the smartness of buildings as part of the dynamic EPCs.